This blog may contain affiliate links. Read our disclosure policy for more info.

 Costa Rica is famous for its incredible biodiversity, including rare and fascinating birds.
 In fact, birdwatching is one of the top things to do in Costa Rica, and once you see these amazing, colorful birds in their natural habitat, you’ll understand why.

-Costa Rica’s birds are as colorful and vibrant as the country itself!
+What I love about Costa Rica’s birds is that they are as colorful and vibrant as the country itself!
 Its climate and abundance of rainforests mean that birds thrive here.
 You can spot many of its most famous species all year round, making birdwatching possible no matter what time of year you choose to visit.

 Some birds can be spotted all over the country, while others stick to certain regions.
-That’s why we’ve put together this guide to the 12 most famous birds in Costa Rica so that you know exactly how and where to spot them.
+Since we have spent so much time in this country we’ve put together this guide to the 12 most famous birds in Costa Rica so that you know exactly how and where to spot them.

 Best Places to go Birding in Costa Rica